VivianNg9/Master-of-Business-Analytics_Portfolio-/COMP6210_Big Data /README.md

 # __<center>Data Science</center>__
-This unit provides an introduction to essential data science techniques and tools, including data visualization, predictive modeling, regression, classification, and clustering.
+This unit focuses on processing and mining large volumes of data, highlighting essential aspects and challenges.
+It introduces MapReduce, a technology widely used in industry, and demonstrates various data processing methods using this framework.
+Special attention is given to adapting data mining techniques for handling massive datasets and data streaming.
+This content serves as a guide for those looking to understand and implement effective data processing strategies in large-scale environments.
 ## __<center>Objectives</center>__
 - Explain the key Big Data concepts and techniques.
 - Apply techniques for storing large volumes of data.